sst/sst/www/docs/constructs/Function.md

 _Type_ : `string | cdk.lambda.Runtime`, _defaults to_ `nodejs12.x`

 The runtime environment.
 You can pass in the runtime as a `string` or as [`cdk.lambda.Runtime`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Runtime.html).
-Only runtimes of the Node.js, Go, and Python family are supported.
+Only runtimes of the Node.js, Python, Go, and C# (.NET) family are supported.

 ### tracing?